dmitryleskov/stream-hygiene/part3.md

 }
 ~~~

-Unfortunately, `EphemeralStream` has numerous issues hindering its practical use:
+Unfortunately, `EphemeralStream` suffers from numerous issues
+hindering its practical use:

  -  It implements memoization using Java `WeakReference`s wrapped in Scala
     `Option`s wrapped in closures, which all add memory overheads, so the GC gets
     invoked more frequently compared to the technique described in Part I.
+    For instance, an `EphemeralStream[Int]` needs exactly twice as much memory
+    as a `Stream[Int]` on the 32-bit Java HotSpot Server VM.

- -  Because of all that wrapping, it is also way slower than standard `Stream`
+ -  Because of all that wrapping, it is also way slower than a standard `Stream`
     even if each element is only accessed once.
-The `EphemeralStream.length` method,
+Depending on the number of elements,
-    which does not access stream elements, is about five times slower
+    the `EphemeralStream.length` method, which does not access elements at all,
+    was *from three to six times slower* than `Stream.length` in my tests.
-    than `Stream.length`.
-Computing sum of a stream of `Int`s takes approximately
+    Computing sum of an `EphemeralStream[Int]` took approximately 3x more time
-    3x more time.
+    compared to a `Stream[Int]`.

  -  It is poorly documented and comes with no usage examples.
     In fact, the *only* comment in its source is the (misleading)
     scaladoc comment quoted above in its entirety.
     Looks like an auxiliary class to me.

- -  It does not implement `Stream` convenience methods such as `from` or
-    `continually`.
-That said, the scarcity of the method list in `EphemeralStream`
-    documentation is once again misleading: an `EphemeralStream` can be implicitly
-    converted to an `Iterable`, so all `Iterable` methods are in fact
-    available.

  -  The `scalaz-core` jar is 9MB in size, which is a bit too big an overhead
     if you only need a single class.
+And it is not easy to extract
+    `EphemeralStream` for standalone use, because it depends on other `Scalaz`
+    classes and traits.

-There is also a couple of minor inconveniences:
+There are also quite a few minor incompatibilities between
+`scalaz.EphemeralStream` and the standard Scala `Stream` that prevent using
+the former as a drop-in replacement for the latter:

+ -  There is no empty `EphemeralStream[Nothing]` object, so you cannot
+    match against a pattern similar to `x #:: Stream.Empty`.
+Workaround:

+    ~~~ {.scala}
+    case x ##:: xs if xs.isEmpty => ...
+    ~~~

  -  The fold methods have different signatures, with curried functions: